 Khmer Arts

 “The Cambodian ballet thought up by artists long ago, has been perfected and polished through a millennium.
-It is a unique contribution to the World’s Culture” (Quote USA Radio 1970, recording courtesy Meas Saem.)
+It is a unique contribution to the World’s Culture.

 It is impossible to see human nature brought to a higher state of perfection.

 We have only the Cambodians and the ancient Greeks.
 They (The Cambodians) have found postures that no one else has dreamed of.
-They have movements unknown to us, even in ancient times.”
-(Quote USA Radio 1970, recording courtesy of Meas Saem)
+They have movements unknown to us, even in ancient times”

 The Origin of Cambodian Classical Ballet